rgradison/BankAccountWithdrawal/README.md

    8. Lack of testability.

 ### In summary
-    this is the structure that i would use separating layers, encapsulation, moularity scalability, testing, decoupling and etc. there is also the Hexagon architecture that we can use depending on the organization.
+    This is the structure that i would use separating layers, encapsulation, moularity scalability, testing, decoupling and etc. there is also the Hexagon architecture that we can use depending on the organization.